stereolabs/zed-python-api/README.md

 ### Run the tutorials

-The [tutorials](tutorials) provide simple projects to show how to use each module of the ZED SDK.
-For a similar version using the C++ API checkout the [Cpp tutorials](https://github.com/stereolabs/zed-examples/tree/master/tutorials).
+The [tutorials](https://github.com/stereolabs/zed-examples/tree/master/tutorials) provide simple projects to show how to use each module of the ZED SDK.

 ### Run the examples

-Please refer to the [examples](examples) README for more informations.
+Please refer to the [examples](https://github.com/stereolabs/zed-examples) README for more informations.

 ## Contributing